itssodope01/React-ToDo-APP/README.md

 * **Task Completion**: Toggle tasks as completed.
 * **Task Organization**: Move tasks up or down in the list.
 * **Pinning Tasks**: Pin tasks to keep them at the top of the list.
+* **Persistent Storage**: Tasks are saved in the browser's local storage to persist across page reloads.

 ## Technologies Used